akashacms/akashacms-website/documents/plugins/booknav.html.md

 This function scans through the documents of the website, finds everything under the directory containing the current document, and generates links.

 This plugin looks for `teaser` metadata in the documents, and if present adds the teaser following the link.

-An example of this tree shaped index exists on the [GreenTransportation.info electric vehicle tracking section](http://greentransportation.info/ev-tracker/index.html).